,

 Harvesting and Storage of Fall Rye

-Subscribe to our free E-Newsletter, "RTW This Week"Sign up for our
+Subscribe to our free E-Newsletter, "Agri-News" (formerly RTW This Week)Agri-News

-Recent research results from the Agriculture and Agri-Food Canada station at Swift Current showed that fall rye swathed with up to 47 per cent kernel moisture and allowed to field dry (7 - 9 days) suffered no quality loss and graded number one.
+Research results from the Agriculture and Agri-Food Canada station at Swift Current show that fall rye swathed with up to 47 per cent kernel moisture and allowed to field dry (7 - 9 days) suffered no quality loss and graded number one.
 However, artificial drying of rye grain resulted in downgrading when it was harvested at a moisture content greater than 20 per cent and was further downgraded when harvest moisture levels exceeded 35 per cent.
 The main downgrading factors were green and immature kernels and low test weight.
 Therefore, fall rye can be swathed and allowed to field dry without quality loss, but should not be combined and artificially dried until the kernel moisture is below 20 per cent.

 Rye threshes very easily.
 Under dry threshing conditions care must be taken to adjust the concave setting and/or cylinder speed to minimize cracking.
 Care in picking up the swath is also necessary to avoid undue shattering.

-Fall rye is ready to harvest before other cereals, including winter wheat and early seeded, early maturing barley.
+Fall rye is ready to harvest before other cereals, including winter wheat and early seeded early maturing barley.

 Source: Agdex 117/20-1.
-Revised February 2007.
+Revised June 2018.

 Other Documents in the Series